advexp/component-advexp.settings-new/README.md

 - **Windows:** ***SecureSettingsAdditionalEntropy*** - an optional additional byte array used to increase the complexity of the encryption, or null for no additional complexity
 - **Windows:** ***SecureSettingsScope*** - one of the enumeration values that specifies the scope of encryption
-- **iOS, MacOS, Android:** ***EncryptionServiceID*** - for settings that will be stored in the Keychain or KeyStore.
+- **MacOS, iOS, Android:** ***EncryptionServiceID*** - for settings that will be stored in the Keychain or KeyStore.
 It defines the Service Name.
 The default value is "Advexp.Settings"
-- **iOS, MacOS:** ***KeyChainSecAccessible*** - for settings that will be stored in the Keychain.
+- **MacOS, iOS:** ***KeyChainSecAccessible*** - for settings that will be stored in the Keychain.
 It determines at what time the parameter can be read from the Keychain.
 The default value is *SecAccessible.Always*
 - **Android:** ***KeyStoreFileProtectionPassword*** - the password used to protect KeyStore file.
 The default value is *null*
 - **Android:** ***KeyStoreFileName*** - KeyStore file name.
 The default value is *null*.
 In this case file name is “.keystore”
 - ***Serializer*** - determines the library level serializer.
 The default value is *null*